SALP Chapter 6

 No. It wasn't a mistake.
 He knew my name.
 It really was Vigo.

-She hobbled down from the bed.
-She started to look for him, then stopped and turned toward the tightly shut window instead.
+She got down from the bed unsteadily.
+She started to look for him, then hesitated and turned toward the tightly shut window instead.

-The window was small and high for looking outside.
-Still, she unlocked it and pushed up the leather-covered shutter.
+The window was too small and high to look outside properly.
+Still, she released the latch and pushed up the leather-covered shutter.

-Orange skylight spread into the room, casting a hazy sunset over her face.
-Whoosh—icy wind rushed in, so Lanthe quietly hugged her shoulders.
+Orange skylight spread into the room, casting hazy sunset across her face.
+Whoosh—ice-cold wind rushed in.
+Lanthe folded her arms around herself.

 "Where on earth are we, Vigo..."

-A fierce wind she'd never felt before was blowing.
-A wind carried by the season of water, faintly carrying the scent of snow.
+A fierce wind she'd never felt in her life was blowing.
+A wind that carried the faint scent of snow, brought by the season of water.

 Nina returned with another servant.
-It was an older woman servant who set down a tray containing food and water for washing, then left, and only Nina stayed behind in the room to be Lanthe's companion.
+The older female servant only set down a tray with a meal and washing water before leaving, and only Nina remained in the room to keep Lanthe company.

-"Can I call you 'Lanthe sis'?
-I like to call people I like 'sister' even if they're not my real sister."
+"Can I call you sis?
+I like to call people I like sis even if they're not my real sister."

-Hehe, she was a child who laughed well.
-Like young Lanthe used to be, she seemed to enjoy teasing others too.
-Perhaps because of that, they quickly began talking familiarly after just a few words.
+Hehe—she laughed easily.
+Like young Lanthe used to, she seemed to enjoy teasing people.
+Perhaps that's why they quickly became friendly after just a few words.

 "But where is this?"